Google スプレッドシートとAirtableの連携イメージ

 Next is "Create Record".

-On the first page, as with Google Spreadsheet, correct the title and check the account information before proceeding to the next step.
+On the first page, as with Google Sheets, modify the title and check the account information before proceeding.

 On the next page, set the information to be reflected in Airtable.

-The base ID and table ID can be obtained from the URL.
+Base ID and Table ID can be obtained from the URL.

 Select and set the Airtable field information and the content you want to input from the output.

-Once all settings are complete, click "Test" to check if the information from Google Spreadsheet is reflected in the specified table.
+Once everything is set, click "Test" to check if the information from Google Sheets is reflected in the specified table.

 If the test is successful, the record ID can be obtained as output.